eltiare/carrierwave-vips/README.md

 * `strip` Removes any exif and ICC metadata contained in the image to reduce filesize.
 * `auto_orient` Rotates the image according to the Orientation EXIF tag and then removes the tag.

 Please note that GIF writing is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
-GIF reading is still supported.
+GIF reading is still supported if you load the RMagick gem.

-In order to use the strip method, a recent version of libvips is required.
-It is recommended to use at least 7.30.2.
-Tested on 7.30 on Debian + OS X 10.7.3/HomeBrew

 To see how vips stands up to other image processing libraries, see this benchmark:  https://github.com/stanislaw/carrierwave-vips-benchmarks